keeperdao/kips/KIP-16/KIP-16.md

 ## Proposal

-Discontinue support for the Hiding Vaults product.
+Discontinue support for the Hiding Vaults product by suspending new ROOK emissions and notifying users that the product and related services are being deprecated.

 ## Background